Ch0wW/docker-hlds-won2-1016/README.md

 ### Why this docker ?

 There are a few communities around the World that still play the betas of Counter-Strike online.
-However, I have noticed that community-wise, noone took time to create an easy way to create servers in a matters of seconds.
+However, I have noticed that community-wise, noone took time to create an easy way to create servers in a matter of seconds.
 As a result, creating a server is messy and unreliable, which is not really a good way to bring new players.

-This project makes sure everyone can try out these versions of Counter-Strike in a very simple and configurable way.
+This project makes sure everyone can host these versions of Counter-Strike in a very simple and configurable way.

 ### Features
 * Creates a barebones HLDS Environment using Debian (i386), using vanilla files and security patches only when applicable.